trujunzhang/createASocialProject_lerna/packages/clientLibrary/NativeBase/demo-NativeBase-expo/README.md

 ### iOS Simulator won't open

-If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`:
+If you're on a Mac, there are a few errors that users sometimes see when attempting to `yarn ios`:

 * "non-zero exit code: 107"
 * "You may need to install Xcode" but it is already installed